Principles are meaningless amid nuclear devastation

 Advertisement

-And, take note, as far as the Chinese leadership is concerned, Pelosi is not a legislator, separate from the executive government, making a visit on her own bat, because they could not conceive of such a thing.
+And, take note, as far as the Chinese leadership is concerned, Pelosi is not a legislator, separate from the executive government, making a visit on her own, because they could not conceive of such a thing.
 For them, she is part of the US government.
-So, the trip, to them, was a deliberate provocation.
+So to them, it was a deliberate provocation.

 The US did that on January 1, 1979, when it recognised the People's Republic of China and established diplomatic relations with it as "the sole legitimate government of China".
 On the same day, the United States withdrew its recognition of, and terminated diplomatic relations with, the Republic of China (Taiwan) as the government of China.

 In 1979, of course, Taiwan was not a democracy so it did not really matter in principle which of the two autocracies were the "sole legitimate government of China".
-At the time the US "national interest" suggested that the trade opportunities with mainland China were too good and democracy was not being undermined by the de-recognition of semi-autocratic Taiwan.
+At the time the US "national interest" suggested that the trade opportunities with mainland China were too good and democracy was not being undermined.

 After Taiwan evolved into a democracy in 1996 with the first free, open and fair election for the presidency, the US had a "whoops" moment, followed by nearly three decades of juggling three balls in the air: the principle of supporting democracy; supporting US national trade interests; and opposing ever-growing Chinese influence.